 - The HIV epidemic not only affects the health of individuals, it impacts households, communities, and the development and economic growth of nations.
 Many of the countries hardest hit by HIV also suffer from other infectious diseases, food insecurity, and other serious problems.

 - Despite these challenges, there have been successes and promising signs.
 New global efforts have been mounted to address the epidemic, particularly in the last decade.
 Prevention has helped to reduce HIV prevalence rates in a small but growing number of countries and new HIV infections are believed to be on the decline.
-In addition, the number of people with HIV receiving treatment in resource poor countries has dramatically increased in the past decade.
+In addition, the number of people with HIV receiving treatment in resource-poor countries has dramatically increased in the past decade.
 According to WHO, at the end of 2013, 12.9 million people living with HIV were receiving antiretroviral therapy (ART) globally, of which 11.7 million were receiving ART in low- and middle-income countries.
 About 740,000 of those were children.
 This is a 5.6 million increase in the number of people receiving ART since 2010.
 However, almost 22 million other people living with HIV, or 3 of 5 people living with HIV, are still not accessing ART.

-The United States supports a wide range of activities—from research and development to technical assistance and financial support to other nations—to combat the global HIV/AIDS pandemic.
-Read about PEPFAR and U.S. government global HIV/AIDS activities.
+- The United States supports a wide range of activities—from research and development to technical assistance and financial support to other nations—to combat the global HIV/AIDS pandemic.
+Read about PEPFAR and the U.S. Government’s global HIV/AIDS activities.

 - Read our blog posts on the U.S. Government’s response to the global HIV/AIDS epidemic.